Deltares-research/pyRainAdjustment/README.md

 Python toolset to downscale and correct gridded rainfall products using rain gauges.
 This tool interacts with Delft-FEWS and takes as input a netCDF of gridded rainfall (or other meteorological) product and one or multiple netCDF(s) containing the rain gauge information.
 It returns a field of correction factors as a netCDF that can be read by Delft-FEWS.

+pyRainAdjustment offers the following tools:
+- Gridded rainfall downscaling using a climatology-based downscaling procedure.
+- Gridded rainfall adjustment in a hindcasting mode.
+For this, the following methods can be used: mean field bias adjustments, additive, multiplicative and mixed error model correction, and kriging with external drift adjustment.
+- Gridded rainfall adjustment in a forecasting mode through quantile mapping.

 ## Installation

 Make sure you have a Python package manager, such as mamba, micromamba or miniforge.